 The WADLogsTable highlighted in the figure above contains the detailed events from the split-merge service’s application log.
 Note that the default configuration of the downloaded package is geared towards a production deployment.
 Therefore the interval at which logs and counters are pulled from the service instances is large (5 minutes).
 For test and development, lower the interval by adjusting the diagnostics settings of the web or the worker role to your needs.
 Right-click on the role in the Visual Studio Server Explorer (see above) and then adjust the Transfer Period in the dialog for the Diagnostics configuration settings:

-In general, better performance is to be expected from the higher, more performant service tiers in Azure SQL Database.
+In general, better performance is to be expected from higher, more performant service tiers.
 Higher IO, CPU and memory allocations for the higher service tiers benefit the bulk copy and delete operations that the split-merge service uses.
 For that reason, increase the service tier just for those databases for a defined, limited period of time.